gxlmyacc/babel-preset-react-scope-style/README.md

 ### 2. Webpack Configuration

-Add the loader to your webpack configuration:
+Add the loader to your webpack configuration (place 'babel-preset-react-scope-style/loader' after 'css-loader' and before other loaders):

 > **Note:** If you want to use this plugin in a non-webpack environment, you can refer to the [build-react-esm-project](https://github.com/gxlmyacc/build-react-esm-project) build tool, which provides a comprehensive build solution for React projects with scope style support.